realworldocaml/book/book/gadts/README.md

 # GADTs

-GADTs, short for Generalized Algebraic Data Types, are a more powerful version of the variants we saw in [Variants](variants.html){data-type=xref}.
-GADTs are a powerful feature in OCaml, and they can help you get more precise types that make your code simpler and more concise.
-At the same time, GADTs are harder to use and less intuitive than ordinary variants, and you should only use them when it's a big win.
+GADTs, short for Generalized Algebraic Data Types, are an extension of the variants we saw in [Variants](variants.html){data-type=xref}, and they can help you create precise types that are more precise and thereby help you make your code safer, more concise, and more efficient.

+At the same time, GADTs are an advanced feature of OCaml, and their power comes at a distinct cost.
+GADTs are harder to use and less intuitive than ordinary variants, and it can sometimes be a bit of a puzzle to figure out how to use them effectively.
+All of which is to say that you should only use a GADT when it makes a big qualitative improvement to your design.

-That said, when you find the right use-case, GADTs can be really transformative, and this chapter, will cover some examples to demnostrate the range of use-cases that GADTs support.
+But don't get me wrong, for the the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demnostrate the range of use-cases that GADTs support.

 At their heart, GADTs provide two extra features above and beyond ordinary variants:

-- They let you learn more type information when you descend into a case of a pattern match
+- They let the compiler learn more type information when you descend into a case of a pattern match.
-- They provide a form of *existential types*, which you can think of as a form of data-hiding, similar to what you find in object-oriented languages.
+- They provide a form of *existential types*, which you can think of as a flexible and dynamic kind of data-hiding.

 It's a little hard to understand these features without working through some examples, so we'll do that next.